What’s New with the California Nursing Licensure Process

 It also noted that the board didn’t anticipate the changes would affect creating or eliminating nursing jobs in California because the costs were “minor.”

 The California Board of Registered Nursing could use some of the funds generated by increased fees to increase staffing in their call center and administration, suggested Brogan.

 “They are getting a little bit of criticism that it’s hard to get through, and some of the licensure applications take a little bit too long,” he said.

 As Brogan noted, California is a trendy place to live, and many nurses seek to work there.
 California has a substantial number of temporary nurses who come in and out.

 But California is not a member of the enhanced nurse licensure compact, or ENLC, which enables nurses licensed in a compact state to practice in other states that are members of the compact.
 So, nurses who want to practice in California must apply for and receive a California nursing license.

 According to the National Council of State Boards of Nursing (NCSBN), California does not currently have any pending legislation for joining the eNLC.

 One fee increase has actually generated a legislative effort to scale it back down.
 The Board of Registered Nursing voted on March 29 to enforce the minimum statutory fee for public health nurses, which was $500.
 But Senate Bill 1480 was introduced in the California legislature to address that increase.

-The legislation stipulates “This bill would instead establish a fee for that purpose of not less than $300 or more than $1,000, would establish a penalty for failure to renew a certificate to practice as a public health nurse within the prescribed time, and would require the Board of Registered Nursing to reimburse any registered nurse who paid more than $300 for an evaluation between April 5, 2018, and December 31, 2018.”
+The legislation stipulates, “This bill would instead establish a fee for that purpose of not less than $300 or more than $1,000, would establish a penalty for failure to renew a certificate to practice as a public health nurse within the prescribed time, and would require the Board of Registered Nursing to reimburse any registered nurse who paid more than $300 for an evaluation between April 5, 2018, and December 31, 2018.”

-Brogan said that he had heard some complaints about the fee increase, so the potential reimbursement would be good news for those public health nurses.
+Brogan said that he had heard some complaints about the fee increase, so that the potential reimbursement would be good news for those public health nurses.